 On July 21, 2017, New York State Urban Development Corporation d/b/a Empire State Development ("ESD") executed a TIFIA Loan Agreement with the United States Department of Transportation (the "TIFIA Lender") in an amount of up to \$526 (the "2017 TIFIA Loan"), to pay for costs of the construction of the Train Hall.
 The 2017 TIFIA Loan was amended and restated on November 18, 2021 in an amount up to \$607 (the "2021 TIFIA Loan"), to lower the interest rate to 1.99% per annum and to provide additional capital financing for the Train Hall.
-The 2021 TIFIA Loan has a final maturity date of the earlier of (1) October 30, 2055 and (2) the last semi-annual payment date occurring no later than the date that is thirty-five (35) years following the date on which the Train Hall is substantially completed.
-The proceeds of the 2021 TIFIA Loan is secured by mortgages on the Train Hall property.
+The 2021 TIFIA Loan has a final maturity date of the earlier of (1) October 30, 2055 and (2) the last semi-annual payment date occurring no later than the date that is thirtyfive (35) years following the date on which the Train Hall is substantially completed.
+The proceeds of the 2021 TIFIA Loan are being used to reimburse or pay for costs of the construction of the Train Hall.
+The 2021 TIFIA Loan is secured by mortgages on the Train Hall property.
 The principal and interest on the 2021 TIFIA Loan is payable from a pledged revenue stream that primarily consists of PILOT payments to be paid by certain tenants in the Retail and Commercial Space.
 The amount of the PILOT payments is fixed through June 2030 and is thereafter calculated based upon the assessed value of the properties as determined by New York City.
-The 2021 TIFIA Loan is further supported by a debt service reserve account, which is funded in an amount equal to the sum of the highest aggregate TIFIA Loan debt service period (the "TIFIA Debt Service Reserve Account").
+The 2021 TIFIA Loan is further supported by a debt service reserve account, which is funded in an amount equal to the sum of the highest aggregate TIFIA Loan debt service amounts that will become due and payable on any two consecutive semi-annual payment dates in a five-year prospective period (the "TIFIA Debt Service Reserve Account").